Thinking about an LA to San Diego road trip?

 If you feel like visiting one more town in San Diego County, make it Solana Beach.
 This is a small place.
 I bet a lot of Southern California residents do not know it even exists.

-Read More: Things to Do in Solana Beach
+Read More: Things to Do in Solana Beach, San Diego

 Dinner

 Solana Beach has a great selection of restaurants.
-You can visit the Solana Beach Fish House, Pamplemousse Grille and Crush.
+You can visit the Solana Beach Fish House, Pamplemousse Grille, and The Fish Market.

 The entire town seems to hang out at Pizza Port.
-I personally think the food here is mediocre but it is a great place to sample San Diego’s craft beer scene.
+The food here will not blow your mind but it is a great place to sample San Diego’s craft beer scene.

 Day 3 – La Jolla / Beaches